Using cobalt with Clustered, Multiply Imputed, and Other Segmented Data

 In the example below, we will use a version of the Lalonde data set

 with some values missing.
-We will use the mice
+We will use the mice package to

 implement multiple imputation with chained equations.
 We will perform

-the “within” approach using the MatchThem
+the “within” approach using the MatchThem to perform propensity

-and is just for illustration).
+just for illustration).

 data("lalonde_mis", package = "cobalt")